Budapestby VisitCity Guides

 Historic Babel restaurant blends modern dining with its storied Piarist building location

-Costes Downtown represents the evolution of the Costes legacy, bringing Michelin-starred excellence to the ground floor of the prestigious Prestige Hotel Budapest.
-Since earning its star in 2016, this restaurant has distinguished itself through innovative fusion of Japanese and Asian influences with the finest Hungarian artisanal ingredients.
+Costes Downtown is the newer version of the original Costes.
+It's on the ground floor of the fancy Prestige Hotel Budapest.
+Since getting its Michelin star in 2016, this place has become known for mixing Japanese and Asian flavors with top Hungarian ingredients.

 RestaurantMichelin StarsCuisine StyleMenu OptionsSpecialty